davidwong666/BuzzNet/README.md

 ## 11-05-2025 Updates by Peng Minqi
 ### Fixed and Added the following features:
-1.Implementations:
+### Implementations:
    - Implement likes and dislikes methods:
-    User can like or dislike posts:
+    User can like or dislike posts.
-    Clicking like on a disliked post will remove the dislike and add a like; otherwise, it will remove the like and add a dislikes;
+    Clicking like on a disliked post will remove the dislike and add a like; otherwise, it will remove the like and add a dislikes.
     The like/dislike count is displayed next to the repective buttons.
    - Implement post read more/show less:
     Clicking "Read more" expands the content to full length;